tablelist/web-checkout-widget/README.md

 # Tablelist Web Widget

 Embeddable checkout widget for creating reservations.
-Powered by Tablelist.
 Embed the Tablelist checkout flow on client's websites, allowing customers to purchase on Tablelist directly through the client website.

+*Powered by Tablelist.*

 ## Example

-Script to easily add the Tablelist checkout flow to any webpage.

 See a [Live Example](tablelist.com/widgets/storyville).